 Has your property been damaged by subsidence?
 It’s a pretty scary thought; your mind might immediately race to what it may cost you to repair the damage, and let me tell you, it’s usually not cheap.
 Subsidence strikes fear into property owners, but it also is a big turn off for any potential buyers if you are looking to sell.

 Subsidence isn’t the be all and end all though, people will still purchase properties with issues that are manageable.
-It does make selling your property harder, as most standard buyers on the open market require a mortgage, and lenders often stray away from difficult property so you often have to go with a cash buyer which limits the audience some what.
+It does make selling your property harder, as most standard buyers on the open market require a house repayments, and lenders often stray away from difficult property so you often have to go with a cash buyer which limits the audience some what.

 In this article we’ll go through

 - What subsidence is

 - What causes subsidence

 - How to spot subsidence